 The Hatch School is committed to creating a school environment where the students and faculty communities reflect the diversity of the City of Seattle.
-Our admissions outreach will prioritize making connections with girls whose intersectional identities are furthest from educational justice: BIPOC , first generation college students, and those of immigrant origins - among others.
+Our admissions outreach prioritizes making connections with girls whose intersectional identities are furthest from educational justice: BIPOC , first generation college students, and those of immigrant origins - among others.
 We recognize the work of building strong partnerships between family and school is essential, ongoing, and must be tailored to each student and family.

 The current movement to decolonize curricula at many schools is long overdue.
-The Hatch School recognizes that it isn’t enough to change the reading list - we will need to interrogate the assumptions that have framed whose knowledge and whose ways of knowing are being taught, and re-center the stories we bring to the fore.
-Furthermore, we will need to shift HOW we teach, holding students to high expectations while simultaneously honoring the individual needs of each learner - stressing empowerment, reflection, and connection to the place and the community.
+The Hatch School recognizes that it isn’t enough to change the reading list - we need to interrogate the assumptions that have framed whose knowledge and whose ways of knowing are being taught, and re-center the stories we bring to the fore.
+Furthermore, we have shifted HOW we teach, holding students to high expectations while simultaneously honoring the individual needs of each learner - stressing empowerment, reflection, and connection to the place and the community.
 This work by definition supports the voices of those who have been traditionally shut out of the conversations and encourages the thoughtful critique of established norms and power structures.

 Though The Hatch School is an educational space specifically designed to center the needs of adolescent girls, students of all genders are welcome at HATCH.